vmware/differential-datalog/README.md

 The compilers are written in Haskell.
 One needs the Glasgow Haskell Compiler.
 The Haskell compiler is managed by the [stack](https://github.com/commercialhaskell/stack) tool.
+DDlog requires `stack` version 1.9.3 or later.
-To download stack (if you don't already have it) use:
+To download `stack` (if you don't already have it) use:

 ```
 wget -qO- https://get.haskellstack.org/ | sh